-Territorial like the Tawny and Hackberry Emperors, persistence paid off.
-That is if the Empress Leilia fled my approach, I knew it wouldn’t fly much beyond a definable perimeter.
+As they are territorial like the Tawny and Hackberry Emperors, persistence with Empress Leila butterflies paid off.
+That is if it fled my approach, I knew it wouldn’t fly much beyond a definable perimeter.

 The heat, the heat, the heat.

 Florida enjoys 2 other species of Buckeyes, the Tropical Buckeye and the Mangrove Buckeye.
-Those are treat that I have not yet photographed.
+Those are treats that I have not yet photographed.
 So much to be done, so much to be done.

 Academically, how much do we know about the population dynamics of Spring Azures, their future or their habitat pressures?